favxlaw/static-website/README.md

    cd my-static-website

 2. Open the site to view on local machine
-3. I deployed the static website using Microsoft Azure and NGINX as the web server
+3. I deployed the static website using Microsoft Azure and NGINX